YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 .. parsed-literal::
    $gtmdir/$ydb_rel/o*($gtmdir/$ydb_rel/r $gtmdir/r) $ydb_dist/plugin/o($ydb_dist/plugin/r) $ydb_dist/libgtmutil.so $ydb_dist

-$gtmdir/$ydb_rel/o*($gtmdir/$ydb_rel/r $gtmdir/r) specifies that YottaDB searches for routines in $gtmdir/$ydb_rel/r, then $gtmdir/r, using $gtmdir/$ydb_rel/o for object code, then for routines in the plugin subdirectory of $ydb_dist, then in $ydb_dist, looking first for a shared library of routines distributed with YottaDB and then for other routines subsequently installed there.
+$gtmdir/$ydb_rel/o*($gtmdir/$ydb_rel/r $gtmdir/r) specifies that YottaDB searches for routines in $gtmdir/$ydb_rel/r, then $gtmdir/r using $gtmdir/$ydb_rel/o for object code, then for routines in the plugin subdirectory of $ydb_dist, then in $ydb_dist, looking first for a shared library of routines distributed with YottaDB and then for other routines subsequently installed there.
 The * -suffix after the object directory enables the auto-relink facility.

-For a comprehensive discussion of YottaDB source and object file management, refer to the $ZROUTINES section in the Programmer's Guide.
+For a comprehensive discussion of YottaDB source and object file management, refer to the `$ZROUTINES section in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/isv.html#zroutines>`_.

 When $ydb_chset is set to UTF-8, ydb_env_set sets ydb_routines to something like this:

 .. parsed-literal::
    $gtmdir/$ydb_rel/o/utf8*($gtmdir/$ydb_rel/r $gtmdir/r) $ydb_dist/plugin/o/utf8($ydb_dist/plugin/r) $ydb_dist/libgtmutil.so $ydb_dist

 Note that ydb_env_set sets $ydb_dist in UTF-8 mode to the utf8 subdirectory of the YottaDB installation directory.
 If you have installed any plugins that include shared libraries, the ydb_env_set script includes those.
-For example, with the POSIX and ZLIB plugins installed on a 64-bit platform, gtmdir set to /home/jdoe1 and YottaDB installed in /opt/yottadb/r1.10, ydb_env_set would set ydb_routines to:
+For example, with the POSIX and ZLIB plugins installed on a 64-bit platform, gtmdir set to /home/jdoe1 and YottaDB installed in /opt/yottadb/r120, ydb_env_set would set ydb_routines to:

 .. parsed-literal::
-   /home/jdoe1/.yottadb/r1.10/o*(/home/jdoe1/.yottadb/r1.10/r /home/jdoe1/.yottadb/r) /usr/lib/yottadb/r1.10/plugin/o/_POSIX.so /usr/lib/yottadb/r1.10/plugin/o/_ZLIB.so /usr/lib/yottadb/r1.10/plugin/o(/usr/lib/yottadb/r1.10/plugin/r) /usr/lib/yottadb/r1.10/libgtmutil.so /usr/lib/yottadb/r1.10
+   /home/jdoe1/.yottadb/r1.20/o*(/home/jdoe1/.yottadb/r1.20/r /home/jdoe1/.yottadb/r) /usr/local/lib/yottadb/r120/plugin/o/_POSIX.so /usr/local/lib/yottadb/r120/plugin/o/_ZLIB.so /usr/local/lib/yottadb/r120/plugin/o(/usr/local/lib/yottadb/r120/plugin/r) /usr/local/lib/yottadb/r120/libgtmutil.so /usr/local/lib/yottadb/r120

 .. note::
    This scenario of sourcing ydb_env_set is only for the sake of example.
 Consult your system administrator before implementing ydb_env_set for a multi-user environment.